-Everyone loves a good drink and wether you choose to burn your insides up with some certified tramp juice, such as Carlsberg Special Brew or White Lighting, you might hit the town every weekend to create a cocktail of Jagerbombs & cheap Vodka Redbull in your groaning stomach or simply spend your nights in your study room sipping on cognac and smoking fine cubans – we all love a good drink.
+Everyone loves a good drink and wether you choose to burn your insides up with some certified tramp juice, such as Carlsberg Special Brew or White Lighting, or you hit the town every weekend to create a cocktail of Jagerbombs & cheap Vodka Redbull in your groaning stomach or simply spend your nights in your study room sipping on cognac and smoking fine cubans – we all love a good drink.

 Its pretty safe to say that Vodka is the most consumed spirit in the world, from the paint thinner brews flogged for under £5 a litre in your local corner shop to the premium brands that dominate the shelves of the worlds best cocktail bars – its simple, versatile and unique in flavour.

-Here at Faux, we love our Vodka (maybe not as much as we love rum, but its close) so we saw fit to compile a list of our top 10 Vodkas from the world over.
+Here at Faux, we love our Vodka (maybe not as much as we love rum, but it’s close) so we saw fit to compile a list of our top 10 Vodkas from the world over.

 Number 10. – Absolut